Student Grant Program - Guidelines

 Depending on your grant idea, you may also need the following approvals before submission.
 Your Faculty Sponsor and the MSF Student Grant Liaison can help identify whether you need to seek other approvals.

-- The Assistant Superintendent of Curriculum and Instruction, Annie Ward, needs to review and approve any grant involving professional development (e.g., conferences, consultants) or teaching tools (e.g., instructional software, assessments).
+• The Assistant Superintendent of Curriculum and Instruction, Jeffrey Moore* (*starting in the District on or before April 1, 2024), needs to review and approve any grant involving professional development (e.g., conferences, consultants) or teaching tools (e.g., instructional software, assessments).

 How do I complete the Budget?